sambacha/refarch-kc-ms/fleet-ms/README.md

 }
 ```

-After generating class placeholder and java interface, executing the test fails, and we need to implement the DAO and the service operations.
+After generating class placeholder and java interface, executing the test fails, and we need to implement the DAO and the service operation `getFleets()`.
 In the FleetService we simply delegate to the DAO.

 ```java
 public List<Fleet> getFleets() {